StefoXCaffeine/FasterCard/README.md

 <b>Merchant</b>: Same operations as a card owner but can also do transactions.

 <b>System Admin</b>: Same operations as a merchant but can also create cards, register merchants and eventually block them.

+The Webapp architecture is a MVC pattern alongside Java Servlets and JSPs